roja/roja.github.io/_posts/2014-08-05-dispatches-on-scalability-august-5th-2014.md

 layout: post
 title: "Dispatches On Scalability - August 5th 2014"
 description: "Scalability news and updates from August 5th 2014"
-headline: "From the thoughtworks technology radar to ."
+headline: "From the thoughtworks technology radar to tokumx."
 category: dispatches
 tags:
   - dispatches